Use this page to understand:

 Pamphlet or flyer distribution

-Dropping election materials in residents' letterboxes
+Dropping election or referendum materials in residents' letterboxes

-Handing out election materials on a footpath
+Handing out election or referendum materials on a footpath

 • Please consider your impact on the environment and avoid littering.